ScottSucksAtProgramming/EMScribe/docs/development.md

 ## Debugging

 Use the built-in debugging tools in your IDE (e.g., VS Code) to set breakpoints and inspect variables.
 You can also use print statements for simple debugging.

-## Contribution Guidelines

-### Code Style

-- Follow PEP 8 for Python code style.
-- Write clear, concise, and descriptive variable and function names.
-- Include docstrings for all modules, classes, and functions.

-### Commit Messages

-- Use the imperative mood in the subject line.
-- Capitalize the first letter of the subject line.
-- Keep the subject line to 50 characters or less.
-- Use the body to explain what and why vs. how.

-### Pull Requests

-- Provide a clear and detailed description of the changes in the pull request.
-- Link to any relevant issues.
-- Ensure all tests pass and there are no conflicts with the base branch.

-## Documentation

-Ensure your new features are well-documented.
-Update or add new documentation files in the `docs` directory as needed.
-Follow the existing documentation structure and style.

 ## Conclusion